CENL-Network-Group-AI/Recipes/README.md

 # Recipes
-The available recipes are listed in this [wiki page](https://github.com/CENL-Network-Group-AI/Recipes/wiki/AI-Cookbook).
+The available recipes are listed on this [wiki page](https://github.com/CENL-Network-Group-AI/Recipes/wiki/AI-Cookbook).

-# Other stuff
+# Misc
-... related to the recipes: e.g. workshops where the recipes have been demonstrated
+...